Understanding the General Ledger in Accounting

 What is the difference between a journal and a general ledger?

-A journal records transactions in chronological order, while the general ledger organizes those transactions by account category.
+A journal records transactions in chronological order as they occur, while the general ledger organizes those transactions by account category for reporting and analysis purposes.

 How often should a general ledger be reconciled?